psevestre/openid-fapi/Financial_API_WD_001.md

 1. should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [OIDC].
 1. shall return an invalid_client error as defined in 5.2 of [RFC6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;
 1. shall require redirect URIs to use the https scheme;
-1. should issue access tokens with a lifetime of under 10 minutes unless the tokens are sender-constrained.
+1. should issue access tokens with a lifetime of under 10 minutes unless the tokens are sender-constrained;
+1. shall support [OIDD] and may support [RFC8414];
+1. shall only distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [OIDD] and [RFC8414].

     **NOTE**: The use of refresh tokens instead of long-lived access tokens for both public and confidential clients is recommended.